Georgia-Florida is a rivalry where title dreams often go up in smoke

 “It doesn’t get any sweeter than this,” quarterback Tim Tebow told reporters after the 49-10 win.

 Around this time of year, Bailey often relives the celebration penalty when asked by other parents while he coaches his sons’ football teams.
-He’s had friends reach out about this weekend’s game.
+He has had friends reach out about this weekend’s game.
 Bailey says he’s not a betting person, but he tells others: “Don’t bet it.
 I don’t care what the spread is.”

 It’s not about how good the 2021 Bulldogs might be; it’s just how this game sometimes goes.
 A desperate Florida squad seems like a dangerous opponent to those who have experienced this matchup, so when they think ahead to this weekend’s result, they independently offer a similar prediction: You never know.